HikaruFN/HikaruFN/README.md

-- 🌱 currently studing Unity and C#.
+- 🌱 currently studing React.
 ### Hello!
 My name is Francesco and I am a Junior Full-Stack Web Developer 🖥️
 - 🔥 Never stop learning!
 - 🤝 I love collaborating with other Devs.